 I don’t think you should ever deprive yourself from something.
 However, I think if you can make something you are craving at home, you can control the ingredients and you get to decide what goes into your body.
 Plus you can find ways to add extra nutrients, protein, and fiber so there is never any guilt associated with these foods!

 I mean who doesn’t want a soft chewy red velvet oreo cookie every once and awhile or everyday <– this girl!!
 I say have 2!
 I made these and immediately was upset I didn’t double the recipe, because wow; they are just that good!

 I made the batter for these in the blender, just for ease since the beets needed to be broken down.
 It was genius, as these were ready in no time flat!
 I really hated having to wait for the cookies to cool down to fill them with the frosting, but patience is often rewarded, as it was in this case!
 The coconut frosting is just so creamy and rich, so don’t skimp on it when you are making these!
-I’ve also used coconut frosting in carrot cake pancakes, carrot cake quinoa bites and apple bundt cake!
+I’ve also used coconut frosting in carrot cake pancakes, carrot cake quinoa bites.

 Feel free to have some fun with the dough.
 If you are making hearts for Valentines day, this dough is very easy to work with.
 Just use wet fingers and smooth down the dough once you have a rough shape formed.
 I just used my fingers and molded similar sized hearts.
 These cookies barely rise, so you don’t have to worry about them getting too out of control in the oven.

 - 2 medium sized beets – steamed and cut into chunks

 - 6 tbs. water